FergM/architecture/roughwork.md

     * Architects (Quinlan Terry Architects UK, Sebastian Treese Germany)
 * Historic
     * Vitruvius - Ancient Rome
+* **Insightful Question**
+    * *Can you think of an ugly building built before WW1?* - Joseph Jutras
+    * It's hard to find one.
+This shows that we must have been doing something right back then
+    * My conclusion is we should reintroduce the traditional teaching which has been dropped from modern architecture curricula

 Overoptimised Design
 * City Hall, More London Riverside